shrught/copilot-metric-saver/README.md

 curl -X GET "http://localhost:3000/{organizationName}/seats/service?since={since}&until={until}&page={page}&per_page={per_page}"
 ```

+## Deployment

+#### You can deploy the application to Azure App Service using the following steps:
+1. Create an Azure App Service instance.
+2. Create an Azure Storage Account and create three tables to store Seats and Metrics for Organization level and Metrics for Enterprise.
+Ensure the Storage account can be accessed through Azure App Service's identity.
+3. Update the `.env` file with the Azure Storage Account Table parameters.
+4. Upload the `.env` file to the Application Settings in Azure App Service instance using Azure Portal or VSCode Azure Extension.
+5. Deploy the application to Azure App Service using the Azure CLI, GitHub Actions, or simply from VSCode Azure Extension.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.